markcheret/footnotes/readme.txt

 - Bugfix: Avoid multiple IDs for footnotes when multiple reference containers are displayed

 = 1.5.7 =
-- Add: Setting to define the positioning of the mouse-over box
+- Adding: Setting to define the positioning of the mouse-over box
-- Add: Setting to define an offset for the mouse-over box (precise positioning)
+- Adding: Setting to define an offset for the mouse-over box (precise positioning)
 - Bugfix: Target element to move down to the reference container is the footnote index instead of the arrow (possibility to hide the arrow)
 - Bugfix: Rating calculation for the 'other plugins' list

 = 1.5.6 =
 - **IMPORTANT**: We have changed the html tag for the superscript.
 Please check and update your custom CSS.
-- Add: .pot file to enable Translations for everybody
+- Adding: .pot file to enable Translations for everybody
-- Add: Settings to customize the mouse-over box (color, background color, border, max. width)
+- Adding: Settings to customize the mouse-over box (color, background color, border, max. width)
 - Update: Translation file names
 - Update: Translation EN and DE
 - Update: Styling of the superscript (need to check custom CSS code for the superscript)